The Harkin Institute D.C. Experience Scholarship

 - The applicant must have a cumulative GPA of 2.75 or greater.

-- The applicant must complete an application form and submit the required documents by noon of April 1, 2016.
+- The applicant must complete an application form and submit the required documents by noon on April 4, 2017.

 - The recipient must complete the fall term as a full-time student at Drake University following the summer D.C. internship.